 |Silicone||20A-50A||Can Be Colored For Near Match To Pantone||Cannot Paint, Food Grade||Compression Molding Or Liquid Silicone Injection Molding|

 |Rubber-Like||20-90 A||Cannot Paint||Injection Molding, Compression Molding, Or Liquid Silicone Injection Molding|

 |Clear Rubber-Like||30-80 A||Clear, Can Be Tinted To Achieve Transparency||Clear, Cannot Be Painted|

-If color matching needs to be exact, FATHOM often recommends doing a first article (which will extend the timeline).
+Additional Notes // If color matching needs to be exact, FATHOM often recommends doing a first article (which will extend the timeline).
 If a color or assembly match needs to be made for other parts, a sample part is recommended to confirm color match.
-Parts can be molded in glosssy, or matte finish—please always specify.
+Parts can be molded in glossy, or matte finish—please always specify.
 If Shore A needs to be exact, FATHOM recommends a first article, as well as casting in a .25″ thick test slug for durometer measurement.
 This may add to the timeline.
-Discuss with your FATHOM expert.

 Need A Material Not Listed?
 Please Speak With A FATHOM Expert Directly About Additional Material Options.